ZacharyGeurts/universal_equation/README.md

 Contributions are welcome!
 Please submit pull requests or open issues on the repository.
 Ensure code follows C++17 standards and includes proper error handling.
-I am now a stickler for memory safety with the advent of AI coding.
+I am now a stickler for OMP parallelization and memory safety with the advent of AI coding.

 ## Usage Example for Data Scientists
 ```